NCAS-CMS/LFRic_container/README.md

 `sudo` access if changes to the container are required.
 This can be on a different system from the LFRic build and run machine.

+either:

-`MPICH` compatible MPI on deployment system for use of local MPI libraries.
+* `MPICH` compatible MPI on deployment system for use of local MPI libraries.

+or

+* `OpenMPI` compatible MPI on deployment system.
+Note: as OpenMPI lacks general ABI, there's a possibility that the container will not use able to use local OpenMPI libraries and will have to use the (possibly slower) containerised versions.

 # Workflow

+This assumes the `MPICH` version of the container.
+To use the `OpenMPI` version, replace `lfric_env` below with `lfric_openmpi_env`.

 ## 1 Obtain container
 either: